Skip to main content

 For over 100 years, MSG has been used safely and effectively in food.
 A great deal of scientific research has been undertaken about its role, its benefits and its safety.

 MSG safetyThis research has been reviewed by scientists and regulators around the world including experts of the United Nations Food and Agriculture Organization and the World Health Organization, the US Food and Drug Administration and the regulatory authorities in more than 100 countries.
 All of the bodies have found MSG to be safe.
+More information about monosodium glutamate safety is provided here.

 Monosodium glutamate brings nothing new to the diet; it is the sodium salt of glutamic acid, an amino acid that occurs naturally in protein-containing foods such as meat, vegetables and dairy products.